-Okra can be grown in pots but you need to choose a pot that is at least 14 inches deep because okra has long taproots.
-You should also grow one plant per pot so they don’t compete with each other for nutrients.
-I would suggest growing a dwarf variety as they will only grow 3-5 feet tall in the pot.
+Okra can be grown in pots that are at least 12 inches in size because the okra has deep taproots.
+You can grow 1 or 2 plants per pot without problems.
+You can consider a dwarf variety that will grow 3 to 5 feet tall in the pot.

 I’ve written all the details in the post below to help you grow some okra in pots.
 Make sure to read all the sections so you don’t make any mistakes while growing them.

 1. Pick a suitable okra variety for the container